 When districts engage community partners, they facilitate opportunities to problem-solve and consult on local planning.
-This can promote networking around shared supports and challenges and promote understanding of each entity's efforts.
-Examples of community entities that share the goals of school districts include libraries, after-
+This can promote networking around shared supports and challenges

 District Leadership Teams (DLT)

 The purpose of the district leadership team (DLT) is to use district-level data to design and evaluate a district improvement plan that will be implemented in each building.
 The team should view challenges and potential actions through a PreK-12 lens.
 Primary areas of consideration for the district team include funding, professional learning, policy, staffing and community engagement.
 District planning for literacy improvement should be integrated within any state-required improvement plans.